Man found shot, killed in Manor neighborhood

-MANOR, Texas (KXAN) — Travis County Sheriff’s deputies are investigating the county’s 12th homicide of 2021 after finding a man dead with a gunshot wound Tuesday night in Manor.
+MANOR, Texas (KXAN) — Travis County Sheriff’s deputies are investigating the department’s 12th homicide of 2021 after finding a man dead with a gunshot wound Tuesday night in Manor.

 Detectives believe this homicide is an isolated incident.